ric2b/Vivaldi-browser/chromium/base/numerics/README.md

 and integer data types, saturating on assignment as appropriate.
 It contains overloads for basic arithmetic operations (i.e.: `+`, `-`, `*`, `/` for all types and `%`, `<<`, `>>`, `&`, `|`, `^` for integers) along with comparison
 operators for arithmetic types of any size.
+However, *the [variadic template functions ](#ClampedNumeric_in-clamped_math_h-Non_member-helper-functions) are the prefered API,* as they remove type ambiguities and help prevent a number of common errors.
+The variadic functions can also be more performant, as they eliminate redundant expressions that are unavoidable with the operator overloads.
+(Ideally the compiler should optimize those away, but better to avoid them in the first place.)

-Type promotions are a slightly modified version of the [standard C/C++ numeric promotions ](http://en.cppreference.com/w/cpp/language/implicit_conversion#Numeric_promotions) with the two differences being that there is no default promotion to int and bitwise logical operations always return an unsigned of the wider type.
+Type promotions are a slightly modified version of the [standard C/C++ numeric promotions ](http://en.cppreference.com/w/cpp/language/implicit_conversion#Numeric_promotions) with the two differences being that *there is no default promotion to int* and *bitwise logical operations always return an unsigned of the wider type.*

 *** aside
 Most arithmetic operations saturate normally, to the numeric limit in the